bu-cnso/git-introduction/personal_project.md

 * `git add` - Stage (prepare to commit) a file
 * `git commit -m <MESSAGE>` - Commit files with a *commit message*

-### Using GitHub as a remote
+## Using GitHub as a remote

 Create a GitHub repository:

 ![new repo](images/new_repo.png)

-Like so...
+And enter some basic details for your repository:

 ![repo details](images/repo_details.png)

-And push our repository:
+Push repository to the new remote:

 ```ShellSession
 $ git remote add origin git@github.com:$USER/fmri_python.git